 Morgan Kayser is a writer of fiction and occasionally nonfiction, though she much prefers making things up to telling the truth.
 In fact, this entire bio could be a lie.

-Morgan currently teaches at the University of Pittsburgh, where she received her MFA in Fiction.
+Morgan currently teaches as a Visiting Lecturer at the University of Pittsburgh, where she received her MFA in Fiction.
 For the last six summers, she’s worked at the University of Virginia Young Writers Workshop, and now works year-round as its Residential Program Director.
 Morgan earned her BA in Creative Writing at Florida State University, where she also served two years as Editor in Chief of the newsmagazine The Yeti.